 - Bullying isn’t a normal part of growing up.
 Bullying does NOT build character.
 Bullying is a learned behaviour and not something all kids go through.
 Bullying can cause long-term physical problems and mental health issues.

-- Other students aren’t just bystanders.
-Even if they aren’t directly involved, they can do something.
+- Even if other students aren’t directly involved, they can do something.
 Those who stand by and do nothing (bystanders) make bullying worse.
+Remind your students that it’s important to report bullying to a trusted adult, whether it’s happening to them or to someone else.
 Bystanders can help stop bullying by not encouraging or cheering on the bully, and by supporting the person being bullied.
-Remind your students that it’s important to report bullying to a trusted adult, whether it’s happening to them or to someone else.
+Support can be:

 Types of Bullying